CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/lab-01.md

    ![](../media/Lab-01/server-1.png)

-1. To configure or verify that the SAMI is enabled, go to your logical SQL Server in the Azure portal.
-Under Security in the resource menu, select Identity.
+1. To enable or verify the System Assigned Managed Identity (SAMI), navigate to your logical SQL Server in the Azure portal.
+Under the Security section in the resource menu, select Identity, and then set the Status to "On."

    ![](../media/Lab-01/sqldbserver01.png)

-2. Under System assigned managed identity, select Status to On.

-3. The SAMI must be the primary identity.
+2. The SAMI must be the primary identity.
 Verify the SAMI is the primary identity with the following T-SQL query:

    ```
    SELECT * FROM sys.dm_server_managed_identities;